 If the medication isn’t working, don’t push your luck with it.
 Just consult with a reputable veterinarian for an alternative solution.

 The dangers of giving Benadryl to your cat

 Apart from the side effects (see below), there are additional risks when giving Benadryl to your cat.
-Interference with other medication is one of them and it’s definitely not something you want to experiment with.
+Interference with other medications is one of them, and it’s definitely not something you want to experiment with.

-And in the cases of severe allergic reactions the Benadryl can worsen the issue.
-Most allergens cause breathing difficulties in cats and since one of the side effects of Benadryl causes respiratory problems, the combination between the allergic reaction and the drug can have life threatening consequences for the kitty.
+And in the cases of severe allergic reactions, Benadryl can worsen the issue.
+Most allergens cause breathing difficulties in cats.
+Since one of the side effects of Benadryl is ‘respiratory problems’, the combination of the allergic reaction and the drug can have life-threatening consequences for your kitty.

 As it is with any type of medication, there’s a probability that your pet could experience some side effects to the drug.
-The most common ones are as following:
+The most common ones are as follows:

 - Breathlessness and panting

 Overdose can have lethal consequences for cats.
 In other words, it can indeed lead to your precious feline furball’s death if you’re not careful.

 It’s possible for Benadryl to interfere with other drugs if your cat is taking other medication for pre-existing disorders.
 As such, you should always consult with a veterinarian prior to getting Benadryl.

 Regardless of the medication, always make sure everything is absolutely safe for your feline friend.